 If you have concerns you should contact your GP for support or phone the 111 service if your GP practice is closed.

-If you've been involved in or affected by a major incident, please read the Scottish Government advice on coping with stress after a major incident and coping with stress after a major incident for children.
+If you've been involved in or affected by a major incident, please read the advice from Ready Scotland for adults and children on coping with trauma after a major incident.

 You may also find it helpful to read our information on coping with grief.